The Ghosts of Cyber Threats Past: Reflecting on 2023

 Royal Mail’s Ransomware Attack

-It was revealed in January that Royal Mail in the UK had fallen victim to a ransomware attack.
+In January, it was revealed that Royal Mail in the UK had fallen victim to a ransomware attack.
 Their cyber security woes had technically begun in November 2022, when the organisation detected Emotet malware on its servers.
 The January ransomware attack used LockBit Ransomware-as-a-Service (RaaS), and impacted a distribution centre near Belfast, affecting international deliveries.
-The National Cyber Security Centre and other agencies were involved, because Royal Mail is recognised as Critical National Infrastructure (CNI).
-Details of the ransom weren’t revealed at first, but the hackers demanded nearly £65.7 million.
+The National Cyber Security Centre and other agencies became involved, because they recognise Royal Mail as Critical National Infrastructure (CNI).
+Initially, officials didn’t reveal details of the ransom, but the hackers demanded nearly £65.7 million.
 When Royal Mail refused to pay, LockBit leaked their discussions online.
-In November, it was announced that Royal Mail would be spending £10 million.
+In November, Royal Mail announced that it would be spending £10 million.
 This will go towards strengthening its cyber defences, and reducing the chance of any future attacks.

 Infosec K2K Tip: With our Managed SOC services, you can rest easy knowing that someone is watching over your network.
 Our expert team offers 24/7 protection, and can act quickly and efficiently to deal with any threats to minimise damage.